OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/resume.md

 ## Creating resumable output files
 Any output image or checkpoint file image can be used for resume rendering, as long as they were created with `moonray` running in _resumable_output_ mode.
-MoonRay can not start resume a render from an image file that was not rendered using _resumable_output_ mode.<br>
+MoonRay cannot resume a render from an image file that was not rendered using _resumable_output_ mode.<br>
 <br>
 To set a _resumable_output_ mode, you should use the setting like so: